-The deterministic rate equation ({\dre}) provides a macroscopic dynamical view of a chemical reaction network by associating one ordinary differential equation with each species.
-The \dre\ solution gives the exact mean population levels as a function of time if each reaction's propensity function is linear, as occurs, for instance, in monomolecular chemical reaction networks~\cite{Gillespie77}.
-With nonlinear propensity functions, under mild conditions the {\dre} does give the true expectations only in the thermodynamic limit~\cite{kurtz-chem}.
-Away from this asymptotic regime, nonlinear propensities lead to {\dre}s that provide only an approximation to the true mean dynamics.
-This is the case, for example, in models of cell regulation which depend on low-abundance species (in the order of a few units) to describe the behavior of genes~\cite{doi:10.1002/bies.950171112}.
+The deterministic rate equation ({\dre}) provides a macroscopic dynamical view by associating one ordinary differential equation with each species representing its mean population.
+This is exact if each reaction's propensity function is linear, for instance in monomolecular chemical reaction networks~\cite{Gillespie77}, and for certain classes of networks with bimolecular reactions~\cite{PhysRevE.92.042124}.
+In general, however, with nonlinear propensities functions, the {\dre} does give the true expectations only in the thermodynamic limit under mild conditions~\cite{kurtz-chem}.
+In this case, away from this asymptotic regime the {\dre}s are only an approximation to the true mean dynamics.
+This occurs, for instance, in models of cell regulation that depend on low-abundance species (in the order of a few units) to describe the behavior of genes~\cite{doi:10.1002/bies.950171112}.
 Processes such as activation and deactivation that vary with time as a result of various interactions may introduce significant variability in gene expression~\cite{Elowitz16082002}, caused by inherent stochasticity in the bio-molecular processes involved~\cite{PAULSSON2005157,Swain12795}.
 Since such forms of noise are not accounted for in the \dre, approximation errors may be large.

-Here we present finite state expansion (FSE), a method which offers a mediation between the discrete and continuous representations of the master equation and the \dre, respectively.
-The former can be interpreted as corresponding to a situation where every discrete state is tracked; the latter, on the other hand, corresponds to the situation where no discreteness is kept and the chemical species are observed only through their approximate average populations.
-In essence, FSE bridges these two descriptions by keeping track discretely of only a user-defined subset of the state space, while collapsing the rest as a continuous approximation.
-In particular, the state space to be kept discretely is determined by a parameter which specifies the maximum population level for each species to be tracked explicitly.